City Baking Guide

 Is Boulder considered high altitude for baking?

 Yes.
-Boulder is around 5,328 feet, which is well above the range where sea-level baking formulas usually need regular adjustments.
+Boulder is about 5,328 feet above sea level, which is well into the range where sea-level formulas usually need regular baking adjustments.

 Why do my cookies spread more in Boulder?